An integer is a whole number, i.e. one that has no fractional part. It may be represented in decimal, hexadecimal or binary:

 You cannot deconstruct a tuple into a mixture of new and existing variables.

-tuples may be nested: you can define a tuple within a tuple.
+They may be nested: you can define a tuple within a tuple.

-Standard data structures
+Standard (mutable) data structures

-Standard data structures
+Standard (mutable) data structures

 Array